-On the commencement date, the lease liability includes all unpaid lease payments discounted at the interest rate implicit in the lease, if that rate can be readily determined, or otherwise using the Company's incremental borrowing rate.
-After the commencement date, the Company measures the lease liability using the effective interest rate method.
+On the commencement date, the lease liability includes all unpaid lease payments (excluding variable lease payments) discounted at the interest rate implicit in the lease, if that rate can be readily determined, or otherwise using the Group's incremental borrowing rate.
+After the commencement date, the Group measures the lease liability using the effective interest rate method.

-On the commencement date, the right-ofuse asset is recognized in an amount equal to the lease liability plus lease payments already made on or before the commencement date and initial direct costs incurred.
+On the commencement date, the right-of-use asset is recognized in an amount equal to the lease liability plus lease payments already made on or before the commencement date and initial direct costs incurred.
 The right-of-use asset is measured applying the cost model and depreciated over the shorter of its useful life and the lease term.